BinauralMeet/binaural-meet/docs/PerformanceOptimizationPractice.md

    ![render performance](./imgs/RenderPerformance2.png)

-3. If we connect every participant directly to the store (MobX in our case), parent nodes would not be reconciliated.
+3. If we connect every participant directly to the store (connect to MobX using `useContext` hook), parent nodes would not be reconciliated.

    ![render performance 1](./imgs/RenderPerformance1.png)